uwindsorcss/hub/app/views/pages/GUIDE.markdown

 Eric recommends studying/practicing technical interview questions for any mid-to-large-sized company.
 Most of them will ask you highly technical coding questions.

 ##### CS Resources
-- [LeetCode](http://leetcode.com) - Eric highly recommends LeetCode and used it for all of his interview prep.
+- [LeetCode](http://leetcode.com) - The most popular platform to prep for coding challenges.
 It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
 Most internships will ask LeetCode easy/mediums.
 - [Leetfree](https://leetfree.com/) - This website contains all LeetCode Premium problems for free.
 - **Cracking the Coding Interview** - Eric highly recommends reading this book before getting into LeetCode for interview prep.
 You can find it on Amazon or probably a PDF online.
 - [Cracking the Coding Interview Solutions](https://github.com/careercup/CtCI-6th-Edition) - Online solutions for the problems in Cracking the Coding Interview.
 Harshdip recommends to try all the problems on your own and only looking for solutions once you have tried everything you know.